In times of stress, we sometimes fall back into patterns that worked for us in the past, but maybe don’t work so well for us in the current times.

 - Create a gratitude practice at beginning and end of each day.
 Use an app (such as 5 minute journal) or a physical journal.
 Even send a daily text message to a friend.

 - Call a friend or loved one to tell them you appreciate them.
-Taking action on your feelings of gratitude can make all the difference.
+Taking action on your feelings of gratitude can make all the difference, to them and to you.

 “During the loneliest week of my life, I made a list of the people who mattered most to me.
 Then I wrote them each a note about what I appreciated most about them.
 Feeling grateful is good, but showing gratitude is better.
 Voicing the unspoken can remind us we’re not alone – and strengthen our connections.”Adam Grant, organization psychologist at Wharton School of University of Pennsylvania